unstoppabledomains/resolution-service/README.md

 database.
 The OpenAPI specification:
 [OpenAPI specification](http://resolve.unstoppabledomains.com/api-docs/).

-Currently there are two workers in the resolution service:
+Currently there are three workers in the resolution service:

 - ETH worker\
   Contains a scheduled job that connects to the Ethereum blockchain using JSON RPC